 How Much do Escape Rooms Cost?

-Escape Rooms generally cost between $25.00 and $30.00 per person.
+Escape Rooms generally cost between $30.00 and $40.00 per person.
 With some outliers on the high or low side of that.
-We have prices listed by each of the venues below.
 For a FREE Escape Room, check your local libraries.

 Which Twin Cities Escape Rooms Allow Kids?